 It's a common, modern affliction.
 This niggling feeling that we should have more, travel more, do more.
 You only have to open up Instagram to trigger a mid-life crisis and wonder what the hell you're doing with yourself when so many people seem to be having this "perfect" time.

 Believe me.
 Most people aren't.
 On social, they're only showing the very best of themselves.
 You don't see the reality or the hardship – just the fun experiences.
-However, this is "Generation Perfection" and it's putting unnecessary pressure on all of us.
-If you work in the creative industries, I think that level of "perfection" is even higher because today, so much of what we do is on show, for all to see.
+However, this is "Generation Perfection", and it's putting unnecessary pressure on all of us.
+If you work in the creative industries, it can feel worse because so much of what we do is on display.

-When your career or business doesn't feel successful enough.
-If you're wondering why you're spending all your time at work when others seem to be travelling.
-If you think the grass might be greener... read on and enjoy these tips on how to be happy with what you've already got.
+When your career doesn't feel successful, and if you're wondering why you're spending all your time at work when others seem to be travelling.
+Or if you think the grass might be greener, read on and enjoy these tips on how to be happy with what you've already got.

 Establish a "happy" morning routine